Wind-WindKids/winding/samples/storycats/winding.md

 @garden:
 A garden that blends into a forest edge—no fences, rounded friendly foliage.
 A narrow shallow stream with smooth stones, sedge, and mint; wildflowers (daisies, pinks, small blues) in the grass.
 Sunlit highlights glow; cool greens rest in shade.

-@aria.hummingbird: Aria, Ariadne
+@Aria.hummingbird: Aria, Ariadne
 Ariane de Félicie
 Glittering green head and underparts, bronzy to rufous brown undertail, slightly curved and medium-sized bill with red lower mandible, and forked blue tail, brown belly.
 Fairly common and very territorial small hummingbird.
 Usually in forest edges, second growth woodland, and gardens.
 Flight call a trill; song a slow, high-pitched four-note “e-ri-caa.”
 Which is a suitable song for a bird named Ariadne.

-@aria.storybird:
+@Aria.storybird:
-Hummingbird form but made of words, letters, and math: shimmering green head and shoulders, Content: I'm a storybird.
+Hummingbird form but made of words, letters, and math, —only clean, airy color: shimmering green head and shoulders, Content: I'm a storybird.
 I'm a hummingbird.
 I am Ariadne, a²+b²=c². e-ri-caa.

-@aria.storycat:
+@Aria.storycat:
 Cat form but made of words, faint borders, letters, and math: shimmering green head and shoulders, —only clean, airy color.
 Content: I'm a storycat.
 I'm a cat.
 I am Ariadne, a²+b²=c². meow. e-ri-caa.
 There Was Aria.
 Story.
 Storycat.
 Once upon a time, there was a puss.
 It was a very social cat.
 It could read and write.
 A storycat is more than a cat.

-@aria.cat.colorful:
+@Aria.cat.colorful:
 Cat form mapped from Ariane de Félicie, fully luminous: emerald and turquoise iridescence across back and head, **bronzy-gold belly** glowing softly.
 Jewel-tone blues in the tail tip; fur with no blacks or heavy browns—only clean, airy color with a gentle shimmer.
 Sun catches micro-highlights so she reads radiant in the garden light.

-@aria.cat.brown:
+@Aria.cat.brown:
 Cat form mapped from Ariane de Félicie: shimmering green head and shoulders, warm brown belly, bronzy-to-rufous undertail.
 Slightly curved “red” blush at the lower muzzle, and a long tail finishing in deep blue.
 Small, alert, a touch territorial—quick eyes and poised paws.

 @Trish: